Millinocket, Maine: History

-Garret Schenck contracted bonded labor, especially stonemasons from Italy.
-The term "bonded" in this case referred to the fact that the Italians owed for the passage to America and were in debt the minute they set foot in this country.
-Italian masons were largely responsible for the construction of the Millinocket mill.
+Schenck contracted bonded labor, especially stonemasons from Italy.
+The term "bonded" in this case referred to the fact that the Italians owed for the passage to the U.S. and were in debt as soon as they set foot in this country.
+Italian masons were largely responsible for constructing the Millinocket mill.
+Immigrants from Poland, Finland, Lithuania, and Hungary, as well as French Canadians, also came to work on the mill.

 Throughout the 20th century, the community prospered.
-It developed a reputation as a small but successful rural town, mostly due to the paper industry, but also to its proximity to Katahdin, Maine's tallest mountain, and Moosehead Lake, Maine's largest lake.
+It developed a reputation as a small but successful rural town, mostly due to the paper industry, but also to its proximity to Katahdin, Maine's tallest mountain.

-In early 2003, however, Great Northern Paper announced it had filed for bankruptcy protection for its Millinocket and East Millinocket mills.
+In early 2003, Great Northern Paper announced it had filed for bankruptcy protection for its Millinocket and East Millinocket mills.
 Since then, the mill town has struggled to reshape its economy, while receiving significant help from the state government and local economic development efforts.
-Shortly after closing the mills, a Canadian corporation purchased the bankrupt paper mills in both Millinocket and East Millinocket.
+Shortly after closing the mills in 2008, a Canadian corporation purchased the bankrupt paper mills in both Millinocket and East Millinocket.
 In addition to the traditional forest products industry, Millinocket has been growing a service economy, and has grown into a major four-season tourist attraction.
 The region is served by the Millinocket Municipal Airport, which sells both 100LL avgas and jet fuel.